 Call for Nominations

-The criteria for selecting a recipient for the Council Award are based on eight physician roles identified by Educating Future Physicians of Ontario.
-Details on the selection criteria are outlined below and in the nomination form.
+The criteria for selecting a physician for the Council Award are based on the Royal College's CanMEDS framework's seven physician roles, which are identified as the essential qualities needed to practice modern medicine.
+Details about the selection criteria are outlined below.

 5. Health Advocate